Bylaws of the Association

 - Recognized Associations, where the national breed or discipline has competition rules;

 - National Associations, where equine-related groups or individuals have formed a national association or organization;

 - State/Regional Associations where equine-related groups or individuals have formed an association in a State or region; or

 - Educational, where educational institutions, colleges or schools offer farrier and/or equine-related programs.

 - HORSE OWNER MEMBER – Horse Owners interested in equine podiatry may join the association in this special category.
 Horse Owner Members shall pay no dues, have no voting rights and may not hold office.
 They shall receive membership benefits as determined by the Board of Directors.

-The voting members of the Board of Directors shall consist of three (3) Directors and four (4) Officers.
-Section 2 – Powers
+The voting members of the Board of Directors shall consist of three (3) Officers and up to six (6) Directors.

-- Each Director shall serve a three-year term and may not be elected or appointed to serve additional terms without a minimum one-year absence from the Board, unless elected to an Officer’s position.
+- Each Director shall serve a two-year term and may be elected or appointed to serve a maximum of one additional two-year term.
+He/She may not be elected or appointed to serve additional terms without a minimum one-year absence from the Board, unless elected to an Officer’s position.

 Section 4 – Qualifications and Election of Directors

 In order to be eligible to serve as a director on the Board of Directors, the individual must be 18 years of age and be a current member in good standing of the International Association of Professional Farriers Inc. (IAPF).
 All Directors shall be either Regular, Regular Founding or Regular Life Members in good standing.
 Directors shall be elected by the membership, either by mail or electronic ballot, following the preparation of a candidate slate by the Nominating Committee.